Apr 13, 2020 - 11:00 AM

 Our Dielectric Fluids are composed of a host of 60+ raw material components that are fed into our reactors under very specific temperatures and pressures during the reaction which results in the final composition of our Dielectric Coolants.
 Generally speaking the longer we allow the reaction to continue higher the material compatibility index of the coolant, because the less unprocessed raw materials are left in the final product.
 In addition, for some products we also run them through and additional post process to remove specific catalysts and unreacted components to further improve the purity thus the material compatibility index of the final coolant.

-BitCool is our least processed coolant, and thus has the lowest material compatibility index of all of our products.
-Because ASIC miners generally have a relatively short effective useful life (~18mths) and all use the same small subset of common components, these devices do not require a high material compatibility index - as long as the coolant is fully compatible with targeted subset of common components.
+BitCool is our least processed coolant, and thus has highest degree of unprocessed / intermediate materials and thus the lowest material compatibility index of all of our products.
+However, because ASIC miners relatively simple devices and generally share the same components these devices do not require a high material compatibility index - as long as the coolant is fully compatible with targeted subset of common components.

 Electrocool and AmpCool are both highly processed and also start out with different base materials.
 Depending on the grade of the product, some grades are further post processed to ensure a very long stable coolant with a very high material compatibility index.
 Generally speaking the higher the product number (EC-100 vs EC-120) the higher the grade of raw materials were used to manufacture the coolant, the longer the reaction cycle, and more post processing has occurred thus resulting in a purer product with a material compatibility index and better performance.